aadilmallick/my-notes-docusaurus/docs/machine-learning/01-ML-fundamentals.md

 From the learning curve, we can see how to mitigate overfitting and improve performance:

 - **get more training data**: When we have more training data, it is less likely that by chance we choose the wrong hypothesis function.
+- **regularization**: to prevent fitting to too much noise, making a complex model simpler.

 ### Bias-variance tradeoff